Aging changes in the breast

 Changes also occur in the nipple.
 The area surrounding the nipple (the areola) becomes smaller and may nearly disappear.
 The nipple may also turn in slightly.

-Lumps are common around the time of menopause.
-These are often noncancerous cysts.
+Breast lumps are common around the time of menopause.
+These are usually noncancerous cysts.
 However, if you notice a lump, make an appointment with your health care provider, because breast cancer risk increases with age.
 Women should be aware of the benefits and limitations of breast self-exams.
 These exams do not always pick up early stages of breast cancer.
-Women should talk to their providers about mammograms to screen for breast cancer.
+Women should talk to their providers about regular physical examinations and mammogram to screen for breast cancer.

 Davidson NE.
 Breast cancer and benign breast disorders.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 188.